OpenSecuritySummit/oss2018/content/articles/WorkingSessionNaturalSelection.md

 ## Responding to the Zeitgeist

-One of the incredible strengths of the [OWASP 2018 summit]<!---(booking link??)--> is that we keep our finger on the zeitgeist.
+One of the incredible strengths of the [OS Summit](http://www.opensecsummit.org) is that we keep our finger on the zeitgeist.
 The schedule is created by a process of natural selection, where the most popular Working Sessions survive and become the [‘official schedule’]<!---(link?)-->.

 Only those Working Sessions that have the focused objectives, realistic outcomes and the support of registered participants will run.